Dr. Hedy Lee Kindler

 Clinical Trials

-Her ongoing work continues to evaluate drug and surgical treatment options for pleural and peritoneal mesothelioma patients through clinical trials, in hopes of improving patient outcomes and eventually finding a cure.
+Her ongoing work continues to evaluate drug and surgical treatment options for pleural and peritoneal mesothelioma patients through clinical trials, hoping to improve patient outcomes and eventually find a cure.

 Multidisciplinary Care